zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemMinorGridLines.md

     ?>

 ### dashType
-The dash type of the grid lines.
+The dash type of the minor grid lines.The following dash types are supported:

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemMinorGridLines`